 6.2.2 In the event of a tie vote for an ALAC or NomCom member, the Chair shall cast the tie-breaking vote.

 6.2.3 In the event of a tie vote for the Chair or Secretariat position, the determination of the winner shall be made by a secret ballot of three (3) NARALO individuals.
 The three individuals shall be selected from the current occupants of the following positions, in order (excluding the tied candidates): the two current ALAC members, the Chair, and the Secretariat.
-To the extent that three (3) individuals who meet these requirements are not available, the At-Large Staff shall oversee a selection by random choice from among active members of the ALS Members and Unaffiliated Members.
+To the extent that three (3) individuals who meet these requirements are not available, the At-Large Staff shall oversee a selection by random.

 6.3 Whenever there is a vacancy in any of the elected offices, an election to fill the remaining term of the office shall be conducted in accordance with the proceeding provisions, except for the timing with the ICANN annual meeting.